abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Text format**

-!!!
-Info ""
 Let's try saving the array in text format:

 ```py
 np.savetxt("my_array.csv", a)
 ```

-!!!
-Info ""
 Now let's look at the file content:

 ```py
 with open("my_array.csv", "rt") as f: